flomesh-io/pipy/samples/pqc-mtls/README.md

 - **Comprehensive Testing Suite** validating all algorithm combinations
 - **Production Ready** with performance testing and monitoring

-The implementation provides quantum-resistant security while maintaining full compatibility with existing TLS infrastructure.
+The implementation provides quantum-resistant security with proper OpenSSL 3.5.2 integration, following official design principles for long-term compatibility and correctness.